joergschultzelutter/arrl-extra-class-notes/README.md

 Which of the following methods measures intermodulation distortion in an SSB transmitter?

-A. Modulate the transmitter using two AF signals having non-harmonically related frequencies and observe the RF output with a spectrum analyzer
+- A. Modulate the transmitter using two AF signals having non-harmonically related frequencies and observe the RF output with a spectrum analyzer
-B. Modulate the transmitter using two RF signals having harmonically related frequencies and observe the RF output with a logic analyzer
+- B. Modulate the transmitter using two RF signals having harmonically related frequencies and observe the RF output with a logic analyzer
-C. Modulate the transmitter using two AF signals having harmonically related frequencies and observe the RF output with a peak reading wattmeter
+- C. Modulate the transmitter using two AF signals having harmonically related frequencies and observe the RF output with a peak reading wattmeter
-D. Modulate the transmitter using two RF signals having non-harmonically related frequencies and observe the RF output with a spectrum analyzer
+- D. Modulate the transmitter using two RF signals having non-harmonically related frequencies and observe the RF output with a spectrum analyzer

 Answer: A

 We use audio to modulate the carrier in SSB mode so the answer saying use radio frequencies is clearly wrong.

+## E8 B09

+What is deviation ratio?

+- A. The ratio of the audio modulating frequency to the center carrier frequency
+- B. The ratio of the maximum carrier frequency deviation to the highest audio modulating frequency
+- C. The ratio of the highest audio modulating frequency to the average audio modulating frequency
+- D. The ratio of the carrier center frequency to the audio modulating frequency

+Answer: B

+Hint: Only the question and the correct answer have 'deviation' in it.